 IPRs can be of great value to individuals, businesses and industry sectors, e.g. technology, music, artistic work and literature.
-This article provides an overview of the main IPRs that exist under English law and how their use can be commercialised and protected by businesses.
+But do you understand how to commercialise their use and protect your businesses?

 IPRs cover a range of legal rights which vest in ideas expressed in particular forms.
 The IPR is not enshrined in the idea itself, but instead in the particular form in which the IPR is expressed.

 For example, you may develop a new and unique electronic consumer entertainment product and the software that it needs to perform its functions.
 The software and operating instructions you develop will be protected by copyright, the shape of the product may be registrable as a design, the product itself may be patentable if it is a novel invention and the logo you choose for the product may be registrable as a trademark.
 You would also need permission from the owners of the relevant IPRs to access and use any entertainment content owned by third parties on your product platform (e.g. streaming music or downloading films).

 IPRs are also usually key to protecting the ‘brand’ of your business, including the reputation and goodwill you have developed, from being exploited by others.
 For example, your businesses’ trading name could be protected as a trademark, and any internet domain names incorporating your business name could also be registered.